grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/error-handling-for-panel-plugins.md

 # Error handling

-This guide explains how to handle errors in plugins and provides suggestions for common scenarios.
+This guide explains how to handle errors in panel plugins and provides suggestions for common scenarios.

 ## Provide usable defaults

-Allow the user to learn your plugin in small steps.
+Allow the user to learn your panel plugin in small steps.
 Provide a useful default configuration so that:

 - The user can get started right away.
 - You can avoid unnecessary error messages.